jellyfin/jellyfin/README.md

     sudo apt install jellyfin
     ```

+### Unraid

+An Unraid Docker template is available.
+See [this documentation page](https://github.com/jellyfin/jellyfin/blob/master/unRaid/docker-templates/README.md) for details on installing it.

 ## Building Jellyfin packages from source

 Jellyfin seeks to integrate build facilities for any desired packaging format.
 Instructions for the various formats can be found below.